sotrh/learn-wgpu/docs/beginner/tutorial9-models/README.md

 # Model Loading

 Up to this point we've been creating our models manually.
-While this is an acceptable way to do this, but it's really slow if we want to include complex models with lots of polygons.
-Because of this, we're going modify our code to leverage the obj model format so that we can create a model in a software such as blender and display it in our code.
+While this is an acceptable way to do this, it's really slow if we want to include complex models with lots of polygons.
+Because of this, we're going to modify our code to leverage the `.obj` model format so that we can create a model in software such as blender and display it in our code.

-Our `main.rs` file is getting pretty cluttered, let's create a `model.rs` file that we can put our model loading code into.
+Our `lib.rs` file is getting pretty cluttered, let's create a `model.rs` file that we can put our model loading code into.

 ```rust
 // model.rs